-7.1.1 An AAO is covered by the Commonwealth of Australia for liability under Section 22 of the Export Control Act 1982.
+7.1.1 An AAO is covered by the Commonwealth of Australia for liability under Section 430 the Export Control Act 2020.

 7.1.2 AAOs are appointed under Section 20 of the Export Control Act 1982.

-- As part of the On-Plant Regulatory team, AAOs are appointed under the Act to make post-mortem deposition decisions under Order 70.1 of the Export Control (Meat and Meat Products) Orders 2005
+- As part of the On-Plant Regulatory Team, AAOs are appointed under the Act to make post-mortem deposition decisions under the Export Control (Meat and Meat Products) Rules 2021.

 - The AAO is a non-government employee but is legally bound to the department to perform inspections in accordance with a detailed set of departmental controlled work instructions.